 Rollover Accident Lawyer in Omaha

 Rollover vehicle accidents are particularly violent in nature and can cause a variety of life-threatening injuries.
 In a single year, only 2.1% of all collisions nationwide were rollovers, but that small percentage accounted for 35% of all vehicle deaths.
-If you or a loved one suffered injury in a rollover due to someone else’s negligence, an experienced Omaha vehicle collision lawyer can help you seek a settlement for your injuries, property damage, and other losses that you endured as a result.
+If you or a loved one suffered injuries in a rollover due to someone else’s negligence, an experienced Omaha car collision lawyer can help you seek a settlement for your injuries, property damage, and other losses that you endured as a result.

 Bottlinger Law L.L.C. is an Omaha-based law firm that specializes in personal injury representation.
 Call (402) 505-8234 today to learn about your options for pursuing legal action.

 According to the National Highway Traffic Safety Administration, almost half of all rollover crashes involve alcohol.
 If the at-fault driver was cited for being under the influence of alcohol, you have strong legal grounds to seek compensation for your injuries and losses.
 Other causes of rollover accidents include: